Antosser/Antosser/README.md

 ## Hey there!
 I'm 13 years old and like programming in Javascript, C++, and Python.
 I like making automated bots to beat levels or get me lots of money.
 Check out my repositorys to find out more.
-I am sure there'll be something interesting for you! :smirk:
+I am sure there'll find something interesting for yourself! :smirk:

 <!--
 ## Stats